BAKER HOME AND SCHOOL CLUB BYLAWS

 Section 5.
 The ballots shall be distributed to the membership through the School’s regular method of communicating to parents and guardians of students.
-The ballots shall be distributed at least twenty-one days prior to the election.
+The ballots shall be distributed at least 14 days prior to the election.

 Section 6.
 Election of officers shall be held by ballot at the end of the first week in May each year.